 - white discharge that may turn yellow or green

-- a foul odor coming from the vagina
+- an unpleasant odor coming from the vagina

 - itching on the vulva or vagina

 - swelling or redness around the vulva

 - a burning sensation or pain during urination

 - pain during intercourse

 If you believe you have a yeast infection, over-the-counter treatment options are available.
 Prescription medications are used in more moderate or severe cases.